pvamshi/js-book/introduction/hello-world.md

 `console.log` prints in the console whatever we give it to print.
 You can run this in your browser console to play around.

-#### *(Optional) Why is `undefined` printed at the end*

-This is special behaviour of the console.
-You dont know need to know this if its not burning you.

-By default the javascript code is executed and whatever is asked to print is printed.
-After that, whatever is the return value of last statement is printed again.
-To verify this, lets add another statement with some string at the end and check the output.

-<script src="//repl.it/embed/FbXF/3.js"></script>
- By placing a string at the end we are returning that value.
-This is specific behaviour of the console.
-Dont worry much about it.

-This is all we need to run a javascript ( any browser).
-We will learn more about what is happening in next sections.

 #### Other ways of running Javascript
 There are many ways to run.
 Few of them
 - As seen already , browser console